 Getting started in the world of work post education is tough; securing your first ‘proper job’ and then climbing the ladder to a second, perhaps third job and beyond.
 Added to this you probably have more commitments than you did when you were starting out – bills to pay and family to look after.
 Deciding to try something different at 30 may make you feel that all your hard work has been wasted and you need to start again from scratch.

-Don’t panic – you will have undoubtedly developed transferable skills over the years and your experience will have taught you lot about what you do and don’t want from a job.
+Don’t panic – you will have undoubtedly developed transferable skills over the years and your experience will have taught you a lot about what you do and don’t want from a job.

 You know more about yourself than ever before and thus, are much better equipped to make career decisions.
 Whether you are aware of it or not, the 30 year old you is probably quite different to the 18 year old you in the work environment.